kube-logging/logging-operator/docs/multi-worker.md

       memory: 2G
 ```

 The fluentd-Pods should receive their input and buffer them on their filesystem.
-After that the workers can pick the logs up, process and forward them to their final destination.
-For this we will have to configure a PVC and as a buffer volume:
+After that, the workers can pick the logs up, process and forward them to their final destination.
+For this, we will have to configure a PVC and a buffer volume:

 ```yaml
 fluentd: